Configuring your web server

-In the upper-right corner of the screen, select the burger menu (three horizontal lines) and go to "Settings" > "Network" to open the network settings.
+In the upper-right corner of the screen, select the settings icon and go to "Network" to open the network settings.
 If this is the first time you logged in as an administrator, you need to set the web server URL.

 From this page, you can make changes to the following settings.
 Note that if you make changes to some of these settings, you will need to wait for the web server to restart, change the URL in your browser, and log in again.

 Web server URL and port number

 This is the URL through which users will access the web server and log in to Burp Suite Enterprise Edition.
 This URL is also used to generate links in emails sent from the server, such as password reset emails.

 The first time you log in as an administrator, you should change this to